EPCCed/archer2-intro-package/_episodes/06-safe.md

 credentials* button on the SAFE login page to login to the SAFE using your institutional SSO ID.

+Note: this institutional SSO requires that you local institution have set up their system to allow accounts to be linked in this way.
+It is our experience that all UK-based institutions support this functionality but that support for worldwide institutions is more patchy.

 **Changing your e-mail notification preferences**.
 There are a number of different mailing lists associated with the ARCHER2 service and you can subscribe to any combination of these.
 You can change your preferences in SAFE by use the *Your details - Update email settings* menu option.
 You can then select the mailing lists you wish to subscribe to.

+We recommend that you sign up for the *Major Announcements*, *Service News* and *System Status Notifications* to get the best use out of ARCHER2:

+- Major Announcemnts: low volume, used for high priority, important announcements such as major system upgrades, major issues on the service, etc.
+- Service News: weekly email with information on changes to the service, upcoming events and training courses and other useful information for users.
+- System Status Notifications: information on upcoming maintenance downtime, notfications of when the serivce is available after downtime, etc.

 ### Your ARCHER2 login account(s)

-There can be multiple login accounts associated with a single SAFE account.
+As mentioned above, there can be multiple login accounts associated with a single SAFE account.
 Each of these accounts will be listed in the *Login accounts* menu.
 Selecting a particular login account in the menu will give you access to a page with more options for managing those accounts.
 We will not cover all options here, but briefly mention a few key options.